-On LinkedIn, the background photo replaces the “cover photo” at the top of your profile.
+On LinkedIn, the background photo replaces the “cover photo” at the top of your profile page.
 As an oblong shape, it can be difficult to find imagery that fits the space well – that’s where creating your own visuals comes in handy.

-The standard logo for a business page is a small rectangle at the top of the page that displays next to your brand name.
+The standard logo for a business account is a small square at the top of the profile page that is displayed next to your company’s name.

 The square logo is what people see when they search for your company or see your posts in their news feed.

 Business Cover and Banner Photo

 Instead of a background, you can have a cover photo on a business page that stretches across your profile underneath your logo and company name.

 Pro Tip: Use a photo of your employees or your business’ building as a banner photo – and avoid random stock photos.
 For background photos, it’s usually best to choose something subtle that doesn’t distract too much from the content of your profile.

 Instagram is all about visuals, which should make the importance of high-quality images blatantly obvious for this social network.

 As with some other platforms, the profile photo is a circle that shows up next to all of your posts and at the top left of your profile page.
 For businesses, it’s a great idea to use your logo here so all of your photos are associated with your brand.

 As of June 9, 2015, Instagram updated its profiles, feeds, and hashtag pages with a flat, minimal design – so there is no longer a cover photo.